4ndrewparr/clarius-tha-1/README.md

 3. Go to http://localhost:8888/apidocs/ to interact with the API.
 You can test POST calls uploading your own images.

-To see the outputted segmented image you can download the Response body (it downloads as a .txt file), and then pass it to the function *response2img* that you can find in *utils.py*.
+To visualize the outputted segmented image you can download the Response body (it downloads as a .txt file), and then pass it to the function *response2img* that you can find in *utils.py*.